BeAPI/shoppingfeed-for-woocommerce/readme.txt

 Version 6.0.0 is a major version, there are several changes and improvements which affect the architecture of the plugin.
 You will have to re-configure the plugin, all the previous settings will be lost

 == Changelog ==
+* 6.7.0
+  * Orders : The 'buyer_identification_number' field is imported in an order custom field if it exists.
+  * Orders : Product updates (price and stock) via the SF API are made asynchronously via a scheduled task.
+  * Misc   : ShoppingFeed service identifiers are no longer stored in the application's logs offered by WooCommerce.
 * 6.6.0
   * Feed : Fix cases where some out-of-stock products would appear in the feed.
   * Feed : A new option to include out-of-stock products in the feed is available.